YousufAzadSami/docker-postgres-python/README.md

 This project was made in a hurry, needless to say there are many rooms for improvents.
 Some of them are -
 - Instead of manually waiting for the Postgres container to start, find some alternative solution.
+- Genarate data automatically.
+It is part of the task description.
+Right now, it is done manually via .sql file.
 - Use `sqlachemy` instead of `psycopg2`.
 The reason being, `sqlalchemy` offers much more pythonic way of handling sql queries instead of handling raw sql queries, which can get more difficult to manange as the query gets more complicated.